tasnimhaider/Clima/README.md

-This is an iOS app for displaying weatherr of different cities.
+This is an iOS app for displaying weather of different cities.